 The script is written in Perl.
 It pulls the input G-code file apart and then reassembles it in an order that minimises the number of tool changes, and replaces the simple tool changes by the above procedure.
 If there was no tool change in a layer, it will ‘top up’ the priming tower to maintain it, unless there are no more tool changes in the rest of the print.

 The current version of the script cannot be directly configured as a post-processing script inside Slic3r, because it prints the converted file on standard output.
 You'll need to manually run the script and redirect the output to a file, or use a wrapper script.
 The config bundle that can be downloaded on my main Slic3r how-to page, contains a wrapper script that can invoke the dualstrusion script, as well as the GPX tool.
-You need a Perl interpreter, which is not a problem in Linux or Mac OS X, but for Windows you'll probably need something extra (however, I cannot help you with that).
+Edit that script so it contains the path where you placed the dualstrusion-postproc.pl script.
+You need a Perl interpreter, which is not a problem in Linux or Mac OS X, but for Windows you'll probably need something extra (however, I cannot help you with that although the latest Win10 versions allow easy integration of a Linux shell).

 This script must either be used with my custom G-code, or you must modify it to look for your own custom markers.
-Create a printer profile with the ‘Start-dual-extruders-postproc.gcode’ pasted in the Start G-code field in Slic3r, the ‘End.gcode’ in the End G-code field, and the ‘ToolChange.gcode’ in the Tool Change G-code field.
+Create a new printer profile in Slic3r, or update all the existing ‘Dual Material’ profiles.
+Paste the ‘Start-dual-extruders-postproc.gcode’ into the Start G-code field, the ‘End.gcode’ in the End G-code field, and the ‘ToolChange.gcode’ in the Tool Change G-code field.

 In Slic3r, load the STL file for one part of the dual material model.
 Then click ‘Settings’ for this part, and inside that dialog, load the second part.
 Assign extruder 1 (right) and 2 (left) to the desired parts.